se-edu/learningresources/contents/c++/rvalue.md

 Usage of function overloading with rvalue parameters, which take on temporary objects, helps in writing more efficient programs using Move Semantics!

 ### Move Semantics
 The main usage of rvalue references is that it allows us to create *move* constructor and *move* assignments, instead of *copy* constructor and *copy* assignments by default.
-Since rvalues are typically temporary objects, we can just *move* the value instead of *copying* it, thus reducing  memory consumption and improving on performance!
+Since rvalues are typically temporary objects, we can just *move* the value instead of *copying* it, thus reducing  memory consumption and improving performance!

 One example implementation of a move constructor and move assignment is shown below:
 ```cpp